moroshko/react-autosuggest/README.md

 <a name="inputPropsProp"></a>
 #### inputProps (required)

 Autosuggest is a [controlled component](https://facebook.github.io/react/docs/forms.html#controlled-components).
-Therefore, you should pass at least a `value` and an `onChange` callback to the input element.
+Therefore, you MUST pass at least a `value` and an `onChange` callback to the input element.
 You can pass any other props as well.
 For example:

 ```js
 const inputProps = {